PreviousErik/Unity_Console/README.md

 This function has safeguards in place to remove bloat, to make it harder to send an extensive amount of text.

 > [!WARNING]
-> This is not a garantee that this will work for everything, you have to make sure that this is safe for your game.
+> This is not a guarantee that this will work for everything, you have to make sure that this is safe for your game.

 > [!NOTE]
 > There is no profanity filter.